Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 How to Use the Newly Created Color.

-Enter the number 16777215 in the Text Box and click Convert Command Button to change the top color band to white.
+Enter the number 16777215 in the Text Box and click the Convert Command Button to change the top color band to white.

 You can download a database with the above Form and Programs by clicking on the Download link below: